310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 I know that nobody asked him to do any of that—that he’s the one who decided to do all of that on his own—If that’s what you’re thinking, it’s true!
 But the way you’ve been acting is just *too much!*

+He was expecting so much from you!
+You, who’s so much more talented than me!
+So much more handsome than me!

 To be honest, as one of your classmates, it makes me super jealous!

 I wish I could’ve been born to look like you!
 I’m sure Taichou feels the same way!